Ministry of Homeland Security, Labour and Technology: Maldives Correctional Service

 Maldives Correctional Service was founded on 31 December 2013 signed into law by president Abdulla Yameen.
 It is supposed to maintain the jail facilities and make the prisons a safer place for all inmates.
 It has been part of controversies that they don't give equal treatment for all inmates, though they have denied these claims.

 Ministers

-The is a list of all the former names and ministers of the Homeland Ministry:
+This is a list of all the former names and ministers of the Homeland Ministry: